South Korea

 Country statistics

-South Korea has a population of 51.7 million.
+South Korea, also known as Korea and Korea Republic, has a population of 51.6 million.
 Located along the Korea Strait, it also includes 3,000 small islands.
-70% of the country is mountainous, and most of the population is densely populated in the lowland areas (CIA Factbook, 2019).
+70% of the country is mountainous, and most of the population is densely populated in the lowland areas (CIA Factbook, 2025; (Worldometer, 2024).